platium111/cracking-english-everyday/CONFIG_UNDERSTAND.md

 - `node-env-run` is used to load env config before running something, using with --exect nodemon to run something -`npm-run-all` run multiple script

+webpack config scss
+-"css-modules-typescript-loader"
+-"node-sass" -> using to load scss file which using C language -"sass-loader" -> using in webpack rule | using for scss/sass convert to css -"css-loader" -> take css file with imports and url for webpack -"style-loader" -> inject css to DOM